2014 applications are available! They are due on May 26th, 2014!

 Mechanics in Training is a paid internship program for High School youth aged 14-18.
 Participants gain valuable mechanical training, as well as job skills, in a real-world climate where both are at a premium.
 These goals are achieved by the youth having a dedicated supervisor at Back Alley Bikes take them through classroom time before the students work as staff in both our programming and on the shop floor at The Hub of Detroit.

-Our 2013 Mechanic-in-Training program is funded in part by City Connect Detroit’s Grow Detroit’s Young Talent program.
-As part of the program, all applicants in 2013 must be residents of the City of Detroit to be eligible.
+Our 2013 Mechanic-in-Training program was funded in part by City Connect Detroit’s Grow Detroit’s Young Talent program.

 Na’eemah Faison, 2010 Mechanic-in-Training, had this to say about her experience as an MIT: